 [BREAKING NEWS!]
 Veterans are getting a 1.3% VA disability pay increase for CY 2021.

-The Department of Veterans Affairs (VA) adjusts veteran’s monthly disability compensation amounts based on the yearly change in the cost of living as determined by the Social Security Administration (final COLA adjustment of 1.3% in 2021 was based on the Bureau of Labor Statistics (BLS) report of September 2020 inflation data).
+The Department of Veterans Affairs (VA) adjusts veteran’s monthly compensation amounts based on the yearly change in the cost of living as determined by the Social Security Administration (final COLA adjustment is based on the Bureau of Labor Statistics (BLS) report of September 2020 inflation data).

-The 1.3% COLA increase was small due to low inflation and the impact of the COVID-19 pandemic on the economy.
+Yes, I think so, although next year’s VA disability pay increase is likely to be small due to low inflation and the impact of the COVID-19 pandemic on the economy.

 You might also be interested in the following high-value Blog posts: